 Advocacy Uganda must allow journalists to freely and safely cover elections January 14, 2026 As Ugandans prepare to go to the polls on January 15, IPI calls on the Ugandan authorities to guarantee the safety of journalists covering the election and immediately reverse the directive ordering an internet shutdown.
 IPI is deeply concerned by the prevailing attacks on journalists and the undermining of fundamental rights like free expression and […] Read more » Taggedattack on journalists uganda election uganda internet shutdown

 Crimean Tatar journalist fined for “discrediting the Russian army” On 12 January 2026, independent media from Crimea reported that a Russian-controlled court in Simferopol had fined Lenora Dyulber, an independent Crimean journalist, author and human rights activist, 33 thousand rubles for allegedly “discrediting” the Russian army.
-The IPI Weekly Digest & IPI Distribution List Subscribe for all IPI press freedom news and updates, opportunities […] Read more »
+Stay informed.
+Stay engaged.
+Join thousands of journalists who receive the IPI Weekly Digest—press freedom news, opportunities, and […] Read more »

 #WoCo25: Women frontline journalists tell their stories working and living through conflict December 18, 2025 This year marks the 30th anniversary of the adoption of UN Security Council Resolution 1325, which acknowledged the unique impact of conflict on women and created a framework for understanding how female voices contribute to peace and security.
 As conflicts rage around the world, the role of war reporters and the unique challenges they face […] Read more »